yonex/play2-auth/README.md

     ```scala
     // Example
     import com.github.tototoshi.play2.auth._
+    import play.api.{ Environment, Mode }
+    import play.api.cache.CacheApi

     trait AuthConfigImpl extends AuthConfig {

+      /**
+       * Environment and CacheApi is provided via the controller this trait is mixed in.
+       *
+       * like this:
+       *   class HomeController @Inject() (val environment: Environment, val cacheApi: CacheApi) with AuthConfigImpl ...
+       *
+       */
+      val environment: Environment
+      val cacheApi: CacheApi

       /**
        * A type that is used to identify a user.